cisco-ce/roomos.cisco.com/doc/MTR/AOSPStaging.md

 ### <a name="cisco_what_register"></a>What does it mean to register as ready for migration?

 By registering your organization as ready, you will be allowed to receive any future release with AOSP DM.
 See more about the release schedule in the section below.

-#### What happens if I do not register as ready for migration?
-If you have not registered your organization as ready for AOSP migration, Cisco devices running Teams Rooms will continue to not receive updates for the time being.
-This block will remain until your organization has been registered as ready.
-Be aware, any system that was blocked on a channel with an AOSP release, will immediately upgrade after the block is removed.

 ### <a name="cisco_sw_release_plan"></a>Control Hub Release Plan for RoomOS and AOSP Device Management firmware